maxpatiiuk/code-share/misc/notes/Lit.md

   `lowercase` rather than `kebab-case` - closer to the HTML attribute naming convention, but less readable

+  - 👍  Fortunately, I was able to patch that - everything in Lit is easily patchable compared to Stencil

 - 👎 Numbers set as HTML attributes are not automatically converted but remain a string, unless `{type: Number}` is set: